What is ASSA?

 Bahjat was the Communications Officer for the Australasian Students’ Surgical Conference in 2018 and has been involved in his local surgical society.

 In addition to surgery, Bahjat is passionate about social justice and Indigenous health and wants to further explore the relationship between the three.
 He is excited to get other medical students, especially at ANU, more interested and involved in surgery.

-Reece is in his fifth year of Medicine at James Cook University based in Townsville.
+Reece is in his sixth year of Medicine at James Cook University based in Townsville.
 His first experience at ASSA has inspired his pursuit of academic surgery.

 He is enthusiastic about facilitating opportunities for all medical students to pursue their passion and ambitions, acquire skills and knowledge through events.
 Reece has worked extensively in events from National Conventions to local club and MedSoc events.